lexibank/kitchensemitic/README.md

 # CLDF dataset derived from Kitchen et al.'s "Bayesian phylogenetic analysis of Semitic languages" from 2009

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Bayesian phylogenetic analysis of Semitic languages identifies an Early Bronze Age origin of Semitic in the Near East.
 Andrew Kitchen, Christopher Ehret, Shiferaw Assefa, Connie J. Mulligan.
 Proc.
 R. Soc.
 B 2009 -; DOI: 10.1098/rspb.2009.0408.
 Published 29 April 2009
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license